jcunanan05/git-contributing-basics/README.md

 ## Git Crash Course

 To be able to contribute to other repositories in Github, you don't need to be a git-fu master.
 You can even contribute to this repository!
-But before getting started, you need at least to familiarize yourself with these terms/commands.
+But before getting started, you need at least to familiarize yourself with these terms or commands.

 ### `git clone repositoryUrl`